ArrakisFinance/v2-tutorials/README.md

 yarn tutorial1-resetPosition --network polygon
 ```

-These removes the two existing liquidity positions and repalces them with two new ones.
+These removes the two existing liquidity positions and repalces them with two new ones centered around the new market price.

 ### Step 8: Monitor your position

-Check out the full details of your position with
+Check out the full details of your position with:

 ```
 yarn tutorial1-status --network polygon